To understand this piece of content, you must be familiar with the most important problems of the income statement and the balance sheet.

 Makes sense?
 You can learn more about the FALCON Method here and see how you can make institutional-level decisions for a price that is affordable to individual investors.

 Do you enjoy learning about investing?
-Then you will love our free course about EVA-based stock investing.
+Then you will love our free webinar about EVA-based stock investing.